-Field sites are in or adjacent to the Central Valley of California, southern California, and the Florida Keys (depending on season).
+Field sites are in or adjacent to the Central Valley of California or southern California (depending on season).
 Test site information will be furnished to EPA once it is clear when testing will be permitted, since season influences the availability of test arthropods on both regional and local scales.